julien-muke/Launch-an-EC2-Instance-on-AWS/README.md

 8. Choose Connect to open a terminal window.

-Now, you have successfully connected EC2 instance using the Amazon EC2 console.
+Now, you have successfully connected your EC2 instance using the Amazon EC2 console.

 ![13](https://github.com/user-attachments/assets/d04a67b7-67fe-4b4a-b64c-56285aa472f9)